justUmen/GameScript/README.md

 * mplayer or mpg123 (mplayer recommended)
 * base64

+Some chapters may have more dependencies to install.

 ### Install dependencies on Arch family (manjaro, antergos, ...)

     pacman -S wget mplayer mpg123